 Queen Charlotte had several rooms at Windsor Castle and Buckingham House designed in a Chinoiserie style or embellished with Chinoiserie elements.
 Although these interiors do not survive, they are well recorded in William Henry Pyne’s History of the Royal Residences (London: L. Harrison for A. Dry, 1819), an ambitious publishing project in three volumes, containing 100 high-quality aquatint views of royal buildings, after watercolours by Charles Wild, James Stephanoff and other artists.

 At Frogmore House in Windsor Great Park, the creativity of female members of the Royal Family resulted in several complete Chinoiserie schemes in the early nineteenth century.
-Frogmore House, in Pyne named ‘Queen’s House’, had long been associated with female royal occupants, such as Queen Anne and Queen Caroline.
-In 1792 Queen Charlotte renewed the lease on the house and instructed Mr Wyatt to convert the existing house into a neo-classical villa set in a picturesque environment.
-Following these improvements, the house and its setting were frequently used for fetes, concerts and garden parties from 1795 onwards.
-The house also became strongly associated with two of George’ sisters, the Princesses Elizabeth and the Princess Royal (Charlotte).
+Frogmore House, in Pyne named ‘Queen’s House’, had long been associated with female royal occupants.
+The house and its setting were frequently used for fetes, concerts and garden parties from 1795 onwards and became strongly associated with two of George’ sisters, the Princesses Elizabeth and the Princess Royal (Charlotte).

-While the Princess Royal and Princess Augusta had inherited their mother’s interest in drawing, engraving and botanical illustration, Princess Elizabeth was particularly interested in the interior decoration of several royal residences.
-With some input from the Princess Royal, she is considered to be the designer of three Chinoiserie interiors of Frogmore House, two of which she appears to have partly executed herself.
+Princess Elizabeth was particularly interested in the interior decoration of several royal residences.
+She is considered to be the designer of three Chinoiserie interiors of Frogmore House, two of which she appears to have partly executed herself.
 In Pyne’s Royal Residences two of the six aquatints based on Wild’s watercolours depict these interiors: the (Red) Japan Room and the Green Closet.
 A further Black Japan Room and a barely described India Room are not illustrated.

 The red Japan Room was the central room facing the garden on the ground floor of Frogmore House and is now called the Yellow Drawing Room.
-What the Royal Pavilion interiors and the japanned rooms at Frogmore House have in common is a radical and assured transformation from a classically inspired style, including garlands, medallions, urns and trellis-work, to a Chinoiserie style created sometime between 1797 and 1807.
 In a letter from September 1807 Princess Elizabeth, who is known to have introduced neo-classical garlands to the room in 1793, tells her friend Lady Cathcart: ‘I am busy putting up my Japan room at Frogmore, which place [sic] is as dear to me as ever’.

 The Green Closet at Frogmore is described as an ‘apartment fitted up with original japan, of a beautiful fabric, on a pure green ground.
 The cabinets and chairs are of Indian cane.’
 Some of the numerous oriental objects seen in Wild’s watercolour may have been presents given by the Emperor Qianlong to George III in 1793, suggesting that most of the interior consisted of authentic oriental materials and objects.
-Tellingly, both the red Japan Room and the Green Closet are clearly represented as female spaces in the illustrations: both watercolours show the rooms occupied by seated women; in the case of the Green Closet a single seated female figure reading, and in the case of the red Japan Room two seated female figures writing and in conversation.
-This was perhaps supposed to underline both the creative origins of these specific interiors and the association of Chinoiserie interiors with female tastes.
-None of the oriental interiors at Frogmore survive, but some of these lacquer panels were probably transferred to the Princess Elizabeth’s married home, Schloss Homburg in Hessen, Germany, where fragments survive in the ‘English wing’ of the palace.
+Tellingly, both the red Japan Room and the Green Closet are clearly represented as female spaces in the illustrations: both watercolours show the rooms occupied by seated women.

 Curator, Royal Pavilion Archives